Offices

 A Syrian little girl doing her homework in emergency-built homes

 All four of Om Sobhi’s children were born in a tent, (see above).
-She and her husband were displaced from their home and farm six years ago and have been trying to survive in a tent that grew more and more tattered with each year.
+She and her husband were displaced from their home and farm in the early years of the war.
+They struggled to survive in a tent that grew more and more tattered with each year.
 (These tents were designed to last one year.)
 She cooked outdoors on an open fire year-round.
 In summer, the heat was stifling since keeping the tent flaps open meant disease-carrying sand flies and other pests would plague them through the night.
 In winter, the drafty tent did not keep them warm.
 Winter floods often meant all their bedding got drenched as mud and water poured in.
 When her husband found day labor (earning just a $1.50 a day), Om Sobhi and the children were vulnerable to anyone who wished to enter their tent home.

-Now, their new shelter is raised above the ground, it’s insulated from cold and heat, there is a kitchen, sleeping/living room and private bathroom.
-The children can play, study and be safe at home!
-She told us, “It’s a hundred times better than a tent; it’s cleaner and it will be warmer in the winter.
+Their new shelter was raised above the ground, it was insulated from cold and heat, with a kitchen, sleeping/living room and private bathroom.
+The children were able to play, study and be safe at home.
+She told us, “It’s a hundred times better than a tent; it’s cleaner and it's warmer in the winter.
 The windows and doors don’t allow the wind or cold in.
 Also, its secure!
 We can lock it down.”

 Features of These Innovative Homes: